 Make plans to start working on them, one at a time.

 Hear me: One at a time.
-Work on one thing at least a month before adding anything else.
+Work on one thing awhile before adding anything else.
 Otherwise, you’ll be overwhelmed.

-But your’re already overwhelmed, right?
+But you’re already overwhelmed, right?
 Sadly, it doesn’t get any better leaving things the way they are, so please start somewhere.

 Mid-year homeschool assessment: Step 4 – Create strategies for improvement

-If you have character issues in one or more of your children that keep from getting work done, make a specific plan to deal with the issue.
+If you have character issues in one or more of your children that keep from getting work done, make a specific plan to deal with it.
 Don’t get so busy that you neglect it.
 It won’t get better on its own.

-And believe me –what is difficult at age nine is going to be a lot worse at age 13!
+And believe me –what is difficult to deal with at your child at age nine is going to be a lot worse at age 13!
+Or 16!

-Perhaps trade childcare with another working mom.
+- Perhaps in that case, you can trade childcare with another working mom.
 That way you can each work for a concentrated amount of time without interruptions.
 Or get your husband or a friend to help with watching kids and work on the weekends.

 Or maybe it would help to go to bed earlier than you’re used to so you can get up and get some work done before your children get up.